trevorlovet1/Census-Data-Project/README.md

 3. Data Cleaning and Transformation:
 - Imported all three csv files into google sheets
-- Data was cleaned and transformed using Google Sheets  ensuring consistency and usability.
+- Data was cleaned and transformed using Google Sheets
 - Added Null Values to where there were blanks initially
 - Exploratory data analysis to understand and relationships